 Read more...

-Avoiding scams: Smart ways to protect yourself
+Avoiding scams: Ways to protect yourself

 We use the word ‘scam’ to indicate a dishonest or fraudulent scheme designed to cheat someone.
 It could be anything from buying products or services, to making investments or becoming involved in apparently failsafe business propositions.
 This guide expla